See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Methodology

+Section~\ref{subsec:evaluationOfMultimodalAgentsOnStateControlBenchmark} demonstrates that straightforward prompt engineering focusing on toggle state is insufficient to fundamentally improve toggle control.
+To address this, we further train multimodal agents on the training split of the state control benchmark to learn the StaR reasoning process.

-Additionally, to maintain the generalizability of multimodal agents, we also annotate and refine the reasoning process of the episodes involving toggle control instructions on agentic benchmarks, which are commonly included in the training set of open-source MLLM-based agents, while retaining the original reasoning process of other episodes.
-We then train the multimodal agents on both the state-control benchmark and the refined agentic benchmarks with StaR.
-After training, the multimodal agents are able adaptively apply the reasoning chain of StaR on toggle control instructions, while preserving their original reasoning chain for other instructions, thereby improving their precision on state control tasks without sacrificing general performance.
+Additionally, to preserve generalizability, we also annotate and refine the reasoning process of episodes involving toggle control instructions on agentic benchmarks, which are commonly included in the training set of open-source MLLM-based agents, while retaining the original reasoning process for other episodes.
+We then train the multimodal agents on both the state control benchmark and the refined agentic benchmarks, enabling them to adaptively apply StaR for toggle instructions and retain their original reasoning for other tasks.
+This improves the toggle precision without sacrificing general agentic performance.